 Here are some characteristics of diabetic socks:

-- seamless: Seams can rub against your skin and cause blisters or ulcers.
+- seamless: Socks with seams can rub against your skin and cause blisters or ulcers.
 Most diabetic socks are made without them

 - moisture-wicking: Keeping feet dry is important for preventing skin infections.